ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

 This new proposal makes the choice of whether or not to infer a kind much simpler.
-Even better, this proposal makes type-level polymorphic recursion have the same rules as term-level polymorphic recursion: you *must* have a top-level signature (with no wildcards).
+Even better, this proposal makes type-level polymorphic recursion have the same rules as term-level polymorphic recursion: you *must* have a standalone signature (with no wildcards).

 Proposed Change Specification